Spencer Moore was the top finisher for the Rebels at the 2016 NCAA West Regional.

 During the 2013 outdoor season, Williamson, who was hampered by injury, was not able to compete 100 percent for the Rebels, instead Crowe-Carter rose to the occasion to take home a performance worthy of all-conference team recognition as well as her first showing at the NCAA West Regional in the 800m.

 In 2013, Harris led the cross country team to a first-place finish at the Big Wave Invitational, which was hosted by the University of Hawai'i.

 One year earlier, the cross country team was victorious at the Cal State Northridge Invitational.
 Lauren Petersen led the Rebels with her first-place finish.

 Academically, 10 members of the cross country program have earned Fall Academic All-MW Team recognition the past two years - six in 2013 and four in 2012.

-Harris, a native of Decatur, Ga., comes to UNLV after serving as the head cross country and assistant track & field coach at South Carolina State University in Orangeburg, S.C.
-He had been at SCSU since February of 2010, where he coached the men's and women's cross country teams for two seasons and oversaw the development of the distance and middle-distance programs and the men's and women's hurdlers and men's 400m runners for three years.
+Harris, a native of Decatur, GA., came to UNLV after serving as the head cross country and assistant track & field coach at South Carolina State University in Orangeburg, S.C.
+He had been at SCSU since February of 2010, where he coached the men's and women's cross country teams for two seasons and oversaw the development of the middle- and long-distance programs and the men's and women's hurdlers and men's 400m runners for three years.
 Twenty-three school records were set in both indoor and outdoor competition under his watch, while the 2010 women's cross country team earned its best finish - second place - in school history.

 After completing his collegiate eligibility at Tennessee, he went on to have a lucrative career as a professional.
 He signed with the Holyfield International Track Club (owned by professional boxer Evander Holyfield) prior to running for Reebok in 2005.

-Harris has his USTFCCCA Endurance Specialist and USATF Level 1 certifications as well as other certifications.
-He is a registered US Virgin Island Track & Field Coach.
+Harris has his USTFCCCA Endurance Specialist and USATF Level 1 certifications.